simonsobs/soconda/README.md

 to create.
 It also allows specifying a central location to install the modulefile.

+---
+**NOTE**

+Running the `soconda.sh` script will create log files and downloaded sources in the current directory.
+Consider running the command from within a temporary build directory to avoid clutter.

+---

 ### Special Note on mpi4py

 By default, the conda package for mpi4py will be installed using the mpich